Tech-at-DU/Launch-Page-Tutorial/P00-Getting-Setup/content.md

 The answer is a **Text Editor**.
 There are many popular editors, but we're going to use Atom.

->[action]
->Navigate your browser to https://www.atom.io and download and install the Atom Text Editor.
+Navigate your browser to https://www.atom.io and download and install the Atom Text Editor.

 Atom is a wildly popular text editor.
 It is free and open source and it is created and maintained by GitHub.com, one of the most popular websites for software engineers.

 # Organizing Your Projects

->[action]
->If you haven't already, create a new folder on your desktop called `code`.
+If you haven't already, create a new folder on your desktop called `code`.

 This folder is where you are going to put every new coding project you do from now on.
 Each one in their own folder.
 This way you will never misplace any code, and you will always know where to start.